Without Conscience: Summary & Review (Robert Hare)

 Also read:

 #3.
-Some Infamous Psychopaths
+Examples of Infamous Criminal Psychopaths

 Robert Hare opens “Without Conscience” with a quick overview of some of the most infamous psychopaths.